jiosephlee/MKS21X-FinalProject/README.md

 - I also FIXED MORE TABBING OH MY GOD (George)
 - I finished the toString by allowing it take in multiple different shapes for the Hold and the Next section.
 I also added a score and a level section in the toString (George)
 - Finished the end game features and integrated replayability into the graphics.
 Fixed a bunch of bugs and visaul errors and fixed some of the new graphics that was merged.
 Added/fixed a bunch of small features such as a highscore and framerate to make the game playing experience much better (Joseph)

+### 1/21/19
+- I made a feature which enables the Grid to have a Ghost Block which shows where the dropping Tetrimino would go if you to hard drop the tetrimino.
+(George)
+- I fixed an error where the center of rotation of the IBlock is incorrect.
+(George)